All blogs

 3) What are the disadvantages of Vite?

-Vite's primary disadvantages are its less mature ecosystem compared to Webpack and the lack of native support for some of Webpack's advanced, enterprise-focused features.
+The biggest disadvantages are a less mature ecosystem compared to Webpack and the lack of native support for advanced features like Module Federation, which some enterprise applications require.